MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-submit-job-intellij-tool-plugin.md

    ![Send Selection To Spark Console](./media/spark-submit-job-intellij-tool-plugin/send-selection-to-console.png)

 ## Next steps
-For more information on SQL Server Big Data Cluster and related scenarios, see [What are SQL Server 2019 big data clusters](big-data-cluster-overview.md)?
+For more information on SQL Server big data cluster and related scenarios, see [What are SQL Server 2019 big data clusters](big-data-cluster-overview.md)?